telerik/blazor-docs/knowledge-base/inputs-disable-copy-paste.md

         {
             await Task.Delay(1);

-            // prevent cut, copy and paste in the textbox await js.InvokeVoidAsync("preventCutCopyPaste");
+            // prevent copy and paste in the textbox await js.InvokeVoidAsync("preventCutCopyPaste");
         }